geek4unix/moxa-nport-studer-xcom-lan/README.md

 # moxa-nport-studer-xcom-lan

 If you have reset your Moxa Nport serial to ethernet device and want to get it working again with Studer Xcom Lan ....

+Are you seeing Error 089 - Could not connect to Xom server

 Then this guide is for you.